nionio6915/Euclid_Probe/stls/readme.md

 ![iso](/images/images/RailCoreDock0.png)

 **Voron Afterburner V4 User Mod**
+Recessed mount for Euclid probe inte the bottom of the carraige parts, pushing the probed frurther back in Y direction.
 ![iso](/images/afterburner-1.8.png)

 **Voron 2.4 Frame Mount**
 This mount mounts to the main frame of the printer.
-Users are cautioned that the probe will always be in the plane of the motion system, and there is always a prossibility of errant probe pickup.
+Users are cautioned that the probe will always be in the plane of the motion system, and there is always a prossibility of errant probe pickup compared to the bed mounted dock below.
 ![iso](/images/Voron2.4_FrameMount.png)
 ![iso](/images/Voron2.4_XRailMount.png)